WP-Performance/press-wind/README.md

 # Press Wind

-WordPress Theme base with Tailwind CSS and Vite JS.
+Minimal boilerplate theme for WordPress with Tailwind CSS and Vite JS.

 ## Concept